 Once the shockwave flash plugin crashes in google chrome, it crashes in all tabs.
 Sometimes it happens a little too often, but luckily we can change all that.

 Shockwave Flash is a part of Adobe Shockwave.
 It is a multimedia platform used for implementing animation and interaction in web pages.
 It requires the use of the Shockwave Flash plug-in.
 You can download the latest Shockwave Flash plug-in here.

 Troubleshooting Shockwave Flash plugin in Google Chrome

 Most browsers use the flash plugin installed on Windows, but Google chrome includes its own internal installation of flash.
 This does not cause any problems, and usually works rather well, but sometimes Google chrome may start to switch between its internal flash installation and the adobe flash plug-in installed on Windows.
-This is by far the most common reason for the crashing of the shockwave plugin on most computers.
-This can cause lag, freezes, and complete crash of the shockwave flash plugin in all tabs.

 Determine the source of the Problem

-You should see a tab with a list of installed plug-ins > locate Adobe Flash Player (2 files) in the list.
+You should see a tab with a list of installed plug-ins > locate Adobe Flash Player (2 files) on the list.
 In the upper-right corner of the screen click the [+] Details button to expand.

 This should fix the problem.
 If this does not work then you can also try disabling the internal flash plugin instead by Enabling the first one and Disabling the second one.

 General Shockwave Flash Troubleshooting